heatherjzhou/ClipperQTL/README.md

 `"topPercent"` is used.

-If `sigGeneSNPPairMethod="FastQTL"`, then significant gene-SNP pairs will be identified using the method in FastQTL (see Algorithm S2 of preprint; inverse functions of cumulative distribution functions are replaced by quantile functions).
+If `sigGeneSNPPairMethod="FastQTL"`, then significant gene-SNP pairs will be identified using the method in FastQTL (see Algorithm S2 of our paper; inverse functions of cumulative distribution functions are replaced by quantile functions).

 If `sigGeneSNPPairMethod="topPercent"`, then the top 1% local common